mlc-ai/mlc-llm/docs/deploy/cli.rst

 MLCChat CLI is the command line tool to run MLC-compiled LLMs out of the box.
 You may install it from the prebuilt package we provide, or compile it from source.

 .. contents:: Table of Contents
+  :local:
-   :depth: 3
+  :depth: 2

 Option 1.
 Conda Prebuilt
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The prebuilt package supports Metal on macOS and Vulkan on Linux and Windows, and can be installed via Conda one-liner.

-To use other GPU runtimes, e.g. CUDA, please instead build it from source.
+To use other GPU runtimes, e.g. CUDA, please instead :ref:`build it from source <mlcchat_build_from_source>`.

 .. code:: shell